TheJoboReal/Noter/Uni/Notes/NewNotes/Observers in CAS.md

 ---

 #### Definition
-The observer matrix is defined as follows:
+The observervability matrix is defined as follows:
 $$
 \mathcal{O} =
 \begin{bmatrix}